Deploying to Production

 export SYNNAX_LICENSE_KEY=000000-00000000-0000000000

-To see the full list of command line options, environment variables, and configuration file parameters, see this page.
+synnax start --listen=localhost:9090 To see the full list of command line options, environment variables, and configuration file parameters, see the CLI reference.

 Configuring TLS

-We recommend using TLS for securing all communications with your cluster.
-In fact, TLS is required for connecting to a remote cluster with the Synnax Console.
+We recommend using TLS for securing all communications with your Core.

 TLS Certificate Options